apptools-lab/AppWorks/.github/CONTRIBUTING.md

   - If you are resolving a special issue, add `(fix #xxxx[,#xxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `update entities encoding/decoding (fix #3899)`.
   - Provide detailed description of the bug in the PR.
 Live demo preferred.
   - Add appropriate test coverage if applicable.
-- Make sure PR includes following changes:
+- Make sure includes following changes:
-  - Update extension or package version of package.json
+  - Update extension or package `version` of package.json
   - Update `CHANGLOG.md` for extensions

 ### Auto Publish